Learning to Purification for Unsupervised Person Re-identification: Method

 After getting the three sets of feature vectors in equation \ref{eq1}, following SPCL \cite{ge2020self} and CCL \cite{dai2021cluster}, we also apply DBSCAN \cite{ester1996density} clustering algorithm on these feature vectors to generate pseudo labels.
-Unlike them which only utilize global features, we aim to generate pseudo labels by taking advantage of both global and local features.
-Specifically, with global and local feature vector sets $U^{ {global}}$, $U^{ {up}}$ and $U^{ {down}}$, the pairwise distance matrix of the dataset can be obtained independently, which are denoted as $D^{ {global}}$, $D^{ {up}}$ and $D^{ {down}}$.
-Then a re-weighted pairwise distance matrix can be obtained using the following function:
+Unlike these works which only utilize global features, we aim to generate pseudo labels by taking advantage of both global and local features.
+Our motivation is that as global features tend to capture the most salient cues, some non-salient but important detailed local cues can be easily ignored due to limited scales and less diversities of the training dataset.
+Thus images with different identities but similar appearance could be easily merged to the same cluster if we only utilize global features in the pseudo labels generation process.
+To mitigate such issue, we capture pairwise relations of samples by taking into consideration more detailed information.
+Specifically, with global and local feature vector sets $U^{ {gb}}$, $U^{ {up}}$ and $U^{ {dw}}$, the pairwise distance matrix of the dataset can be calculated independently, which are denoted as $D^{{gb}}$, $D^{ {up}}$ and $D^{ {dw}}$.
+Then a re-weighted pairwise distance matrix can be achieved using the following function: